IEvangelist/davidpine.dev/src/content/posts/blazing-chuck/index.md

 # "Blazing Chuck!"

 Here it is, the moment you've been waiting for.
 Putting all the pieces together, and you have "Blazing Chuck".
-Go forth, and {{< url-link ""kick chuck"" "https://ievangelistblazingchuck.azurewebsites.net/" >}}.
+Go forth, and [kick chuck](https://ievangelistblazingchuck.azurewebsites.net/).
 Disclaimer, this actually doesn't work well (or at all) on mobile -- for best results explore on a desktop... more to come once I figure out the issue with that.

 # Thanks